 Roadworthiness test – information and facts regarding the roadworthiness test

-Bilprovningen – one alternative.
+Bilprovningen – one of several possible alternatives.

 The roadworthiness test is obligatory in Sweden and is carried out by an approved testing company.